resource-watch/slate/source/includes/api/_areas_v2.md

 Use this endpoint to update an existing area.
 For a detailed description of each field that can be provided in the body of the request, check out the [Area reference](#area-reference) section.
 Keep in mind that you must provide one of the following when updating an area:

-* `geostore` with the ID of a geostore object if you are updating an area that references a geostore;
+* `geostore` with the id of a geostore object if you are updating an area that references a geostore;
-* `wdpaid` with the ID of a protected area if you are updating an area that references a protected area;
+* `wdpaid` with the id of a protected area if you are updating an area that references a protected area;
 * `iso` object with a valid country/region/subregion if you are updating an area that references an admin country/region/subregion;
 * `use` object with valid id and name of a land use concessioned area, if you are updating an area that references a land use area.